 In this course we consider many important areas of genetic study including eukaryotic patterns of inheritance, genetic mapping, mutation and use of genetics for understanding gene function, chromosome organization and mutation, and Recombinant DNA technology and genome analysis.

-To take this course you need to have successfully completed BIOB10H, BIOB11H (or BIOB10Y) and either a Calculus course that included probability and statistics, or PSYB07 or STAB22, or an equivalent course.
+To take this course you need to have successfully completed [BIOB10H, BIOB11H (or BIOB10Y)] and [PSYB07 or STAB22, or an equivalent statistics course].
 Prerequisites are enforced for your benefit and that of the other students in the course.